PlayStation Portable (PSP) Architecture

 The end of the line

-The RISC revolution spawned countless CPUs throughout the 80s-90s but only a handful lasted after the turn of the century.
-Just like I concluded my analysis of the SuperH in the Dreamcast article, the PlayStation Portable will be my last article of this series carrying a MIPS CPU.
+The RISC revolution produced countless CPU designs throughout the 80s and 90s, but only a handful endured beyond the turn of the century.
+Just like I concluded my analysis of the SuperH in the Dreamcast article, the PlayStation Portable will be my last article of this series to feature a MIPS CPU.

 After many turnarounds, what’s left of MIPS is now a company designing RISC-V CPUs.
 In all fairness, this is an interesting strategy that provides the company with greater leverage to compete against ARM.